kfjatuch/bootoption/README.md

 #  bootoption

 A command line program that generates EFI boot load options for file media.
-Outputs data as an XML property list, raw hex or formatted string for use with Apple's nvram system command.
-These can be used to work around situations where it is problematic to modify BootOrder, BootXXXX etc. in hardware NVRAM, while targeting a specific device path from the booted OS (during loader installation, for instance).
+Outputs data as an XML property list, raw hex or formatted string.
+A stored representation of the variable data can be used to work around situations where it is problematic to modify BootOrder, BootXXXX etc. in hardware NVRAM, while targeting a specific device path from the booted OS (for instance, generated during loader installation, stored and then added from an EFI context).

 ## Usage

 ```
-bootoption -p path -d description [-o file [-k key]] [-r]
+bootoption -p path -d description [-o file [-k key] | -x [-k key] | -f]
     -p path to an EFI executable
     -d description for the boot option
     -o output to file (XML property list)
     -k dictionary key, defaults to Boot
+    -x print XML instead of raw hex
-    -r print raw hex instead of format string
+    -f print format string instead of raw hex
 ```

 #### Example 1